debrief/pepys-import/README.rst

 Online documentation
 --------------------

-Use links on the left to learn about how to install and run Pepys-Import.
+Use the links on the left to learn about how to install and run Pepys-Import.

 More details on the structure and API of pepys-import is available in the full documentation: |docs|